What are my IRS Payment Options?

 When people don’t have the resources or income to pay their IRS tax balance in full, the IRS is required to consider collection alternatives for the outstanding tax debt.
 There are a number of programs, but the following IRS programs are some of the most common settlement options that we use to resolve IRS tax debt:

-- Offer-in-Compromise (also called the OIC) – There are three actual OIC programs.
-We explore the availability of each program for our clients – which includes the Doubt as to Liability OIC, the Doubt as to Collectibility OIC, and the Effective Tax Administration OIC.
+There are three actual OIC programs.
+We explore the availability of each program for our clients, which includes the Doubt as to Liability OIC, the Doubt as to Collectability OIC, and the Effective Tax Administration.
+Learn More

-- Innocent Spouse Relief (which includes Separation of Liability and Equitable Relief) – these programs are complicated programs that provide relief from tax that may be owed if a spouse or former spouse failed to report income, reported income improperly or claimed improper deductions or credits.
+These programs provide relief from tax that may be owed if a spouse or former spouse failed to report income, reported income improperly or claimed improper deductions or credits.
 Learn More

-- Penalty Relief – if there are extenuating circumstances why a tax return was not filed or why taxes were not paid, we can assist our clients with a request for the IRS to remove or reduce a tax penalty.
-Ultimately, the IRS determines whether the circumstances warrant removing a tax penalty, but we know the rules that allow for IRS penalty abatement.
+If a tax return was not filed or taxes were not paid due to extenuating circumstances, we can assist our clients with a request for the IRS to remove or reduce a tax penalty.
+Learn More

-- Bankruptcy – most of the tax settlement options we employ are designed to avoid bankruptcy.
-We try to avoid bankruptcy for our clients due to the effect on their personal credit and there are usually other options for settling tax debt that make more sense.
-Also, not all tax debt can be removed using a bankruptcy due to a set of complicated rules and laws in the bankruptcy code.
-As a result, we’re always trying to avoid this option if possibl
+Most of the tax settlement options we employ are designed to avoid bankruptcy.
+We try to avoid bankruptcy for our clients due to the effect on their personal credit and there are usually better options for settling tax debt.
+Also, not all tax debt can be removed using a bankruptcy due to a set of rules and laws in the bankruptcy code.
+As a result, we always try to avoid this option if possible.